zainab-ali/aquascape/docs/combining/flatMap.md

 The `flatMap` operator pulls on an input stream and constructs a child stream for each element.
 The child stream is pulled on by the resulting stream.

-In the following example, the input stream contains a single `"ab"` element.
+In the following example, the input stream contains a single `"ab"` string.
 When pulled on by `flatMap` a child stream is constructed.
-When pulled on, this outputs elements `'a'` and `'b'`.
+When pulled on, this outputs characters `'a'` and `'b'`.
 The final output is a list of the pulled characters.

 @:example(basic) {
   drawChunked = false